-The key features of the Sustainability in Energy Provision and Demand Management programme are:
+The key features of the MSc Green Building programme are:

-- A credit-based modular programme leading towards a higher degree; - The option of discrete awards (post-graduate certificate and post-graduate diploma) for students who do not wish to, or are unable to, undertake the complete Masters programme; - An integrated and flexible programme offering transfer arrangements to related specialist MSc programmes run by CAT; - A programme run by CAT, which has a long pedigree of active environmentalism, development, appraisal and practical experience of efficient, low-impact and novel buildings and renewable energy systems; - A range of exceptional external speakers who contribute to CAT's delivery of the programmes.
-These including leading thinkers in sustainability, renewable energy, and building technologies. - A programme offering the flexibility of 'on-site block residential' and 'distance-learning' delivered concurrently, 'blended' learning options, and the opportunity to remain in employment whilst studying;
+• A credit-based modular programme leading towards a higher degree;

+• The option of discrete awards (post-graduate certificate and post-graduate diploma) for students who do not wish to, or are unable to, undertake the complete Masters programme;

+• An integrated and flexible programme offering transfer arrangements to two related specialist MSc programmes: the MSc Sustainability and Adaptation (SA) and MSc Sustainability and Adaptation Planning (SAP);

+• A programme run by CAT, which has a long pedigree of active environmentalism, development, appraisal and practical experience of efficient, low-impact and novel buildings and renewable energy systems;

+• A range of exceptional external speakers who contribute to CAT's delivery of the programmes.
+These including leading thinkers in sustainability, renewable energy, and building technologies.

+• A programme offering the flexibility of 'on-site block residential' and 'distance-learning' delivered concurrently, 'blended' learning options, and the opportunity to remain in employment whilst studying;

-- A programme available by full-time or part-time study with flexibility of transfer offered between modes of study; - Block delivery 'on-site / residential' modules undertaken in the immersive study environment at CAT, allowing students to escape their day-to-day surroundings and consider issues, challenges and solutions afresh and in the company of peers having similar aspirations; - Learning experiences which are enriched and broadened by a diverse range of student backgrounds, facilitating a productive and highly topical discourse amongst your student group, with social and informal learning supportive of the formal learning activities.
+• A programme available by full-time or part-time study with flexibility of transfer offered between modes of study;

+• Block delivery 'on-site / residential' modules undertaken in the immersive study environment at CAT, allowing students to escape their day-to-day surroundings and consider issues, challenges and solutions afresh and in the company of peers having similar aspirations;

+• Learning experiences which are enriched and broadened by a diverse range of student backgrounds, facilitating a productive and highly topical discourse amongst your student group, with social and informal learning supportive of the formal learning activities